YolandaMDavis/DoubleHardMulticlass/README.md

 It includes three notebooks for reproducing the study:

 1. Double-Hard Debias generation and embedding bias analysis - [double-hard-debias.ipynb](double-hard-debias.ipynb).
 This notebook executes both hard an double-hard debias methods and runs a variety of analysis for review and compare.
-This notebook also generates required files needed for RSA (see 2)
+This notebook also generates required files needed for RSA for review and comparison (see 2).
-2. Representation Similarity analysis - [rsa.ipynb](rsa.ipynb). **This notebook requires the w2v generated files created in [double-hard-debias.ipynb](double-hard-debias.ipynb)**.
+2. Representation Similarity analysis - [rsa.ipynb](rsa.ipynb). **This notebook requires that double-hard-debias.ipynb be executed prior to running the notebook for the first time to generate required w2v files.**
 3. Utility Evaluation - [semantic_eval.ipynb](semantic_eval.ipynb).
 This notebook executes downstream evaluation methods Concept Categorization and Analogy Analysis.

 ### Requirements